Keizersberg Abbey: Subiaco Congregation

-When the French section of the Catholic University of Leuven was moved out of Leuven it was decided that the abbey should become a Flemish institution, whence the change from Mont César to Keizersberg.
-On 10 June 1968 the abbey was transferred to the Flemish Province of the Subiaco Congregation.
+In 1968 the Catholic University of Leuven became an institution using only Dutch as the language of instruction.
+Around this time it was decided that the abbey should become a Flemish institution and on 10 June 1968 the abbey was transferred to the Flemish Province of the Subiaco Congregation.
 The abbot and prior resigned in the same year, and a temporary administrator was appointed.

 In 1969 part of the renovated abbey was converted for use as student accommodation, and is still used for that purpose.
+As the monastic community continued to dwindle, the abbey was leased to Labora, an organisation that is revitalising the site.
+Parts of the abbey are being systematically renovated for commercial use.

 In 2020, a part of the Medieval wall collapsed.

-As of 2022, there were five monks in residence at Keizersberg.